osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

 ### Community Review

 Help us curate our schedule!
-The number of votes will help us schedule where we place the talks including the room size i.e. the higher number of votes will go into the main room. <br />
+The number of votes will help us schedule where we place the talks including the room size i.e. the higher number of votes will go into the main room.

 **You can vote on the talks from July 15th to July 25th.**
 <br /><br />